aroesec/learn-cpp/README.md

-# A collection of quiz answers and scratch from following https://www.learncpp.com
+# A collection of quiz answers from following https://www.learncpp.com